-Approved by the Energy, Environment, and Water Policy Committee on February 9, 2015
+Approved by the Energy, Environment, and Water Policy Committee on March 30, 2018

-Approved by the Public Policy Committee on May 18, 2015
+Approved by the Public Policy Committee on May 6, 2018

-Adopted by the Board of Direction on July 18, 2015
+Adopted by the Board of Direction on July 13, 2018

-The American Society of Civil Engineers (ASCE) supports restoration and maintenance of beaches and their associated barrier islands as a matter of public health and safety.
+The American Society of Civil Engineers (ASCE) supports restoration and maintenance of beaches and associated barrier islands as a matter of public health and safety.
 ASCE supports:

-- Periodic beach nourishment and environmental restoration components through U.S. Army Corps of Engineers Regional Sediment Management programs.
+- Periodic beach nourishment and environmental restoration components through USACE Regional Sediment Management (RSM) programs;

 A majority of U.S. residents live within 50 miles of the Atlantic and Pacific Oceans, the Gulf of Mexico and the five Great Lakes.
 The nation's beaches are the leading tourist destination for millions of domestic and foreign visitors, providing jobs and business profits, which in turn produce billions of dollars of tax revenues for the federal government, as well as state and local governments.
 Many of the most recognized beaches around the country have benefited from well-designed engineering projects.